| A Word for Building Contractors You've spent a long while going back and forth with a

 decision maker.
 These people are often in several locations, which is what adds

+to the delay of shuffling bid faxes around to everyone.
 But you have a better idea.
 You direct everyone in the

 teleconference to point their browser at your online bid.
 This can be after